Stepan72/Aspex_test_task/README.md

-# Aspen Test Task - Booking
+# AspeX Test Task - Booking

-Build using NextJS 13.4 using API Routes
+Web Application Build using NextJS 13.4 + Redux toolkit for cross-app state managment.
--added Atlas mongoDB database to login and register
+For backend used NextJS API Routes plus MongoDB (Atlas) database + mongoose for sign up and sign in.